dror27/dk-shack/vol1/songs/en/Sunday Blues.md

 “We’re gonna go to church and you’re gonna smile”\
 \
 I made love to my first girl on a Sunday\
-Man ... it felt so good I almost cried\
+Man, it felt so good I almost cried\
 Her brother got out the shotgun, saying: \
 “You’re gonna marry this girl or you gonna die”\
 \